The geometric Cauchy problem for rank-one submanifolds: Acknowledgments

-The author thanks David Brander for raising the question addressed in Section \ref{Description}.
-An earlier version of this article was included in the author's doctoral dissertation, written at the Technical University of Denmark under the supervision of Steen Markvorsen and Jakob Bohr.
-The work has been completed at the Center for Mathematics of the University of Coimbra, to which the author is now affiliated.
+The author thanks David Brander, Ruy Tojeiro, and the anonymous referees for helpful suggestions.
+An earlier version of this article was included in the author's Ph.D.\ thesis, written at the Technical University of Denmark under the supervision of Steen Markvorsen and the cosupervision of Jakob Bohr.
+The work was completed at the Centre for Mathematics of the University of Coimbra, to which the author was affiliated at the time of submission.